Frequently Asked Questions

 I need custom plastic pieces.
 Is this possible?

 Yes.
 Custom plastic pieces require custom molds.
 The design of the piece determines how many molds will be required, the complexity of the mold, and therefore the cost.
 Also, the production volume sometimes plays a role in the size of the mold.
 In other words, we’ll design a mold that takes into consideration the quantity of pieces to be produced in a typical manufacturing timeframe.
 In rare instances, multiple molds need to be produced for components that are extremely high in production volume.
-That way, the manufacturing timeline do not get too extended.
+That way, the manufacturing timeline does not get too extended.

 What is “silk screen printing”?